What happened to Kyle Seager’s prime years? He plans to alter offseason to get back to that

 Watch Kyle Seager at third base, in the batter’s box or standing atop the dugout steps between innings.
-In those settings he looks like the same player who has been a starter for the Seattle Mariners since August of 2011.
+In those settings he mostly presents the same even-keeled demeanor he’s had since his debut with the Seattle Mariners in August of 2011.

-But in those places he’s more difficult to see, watch him slump his shoulders coming out of the clubhouse after a tough loss, or his body language as tries to explain what happened in 2018 while sitting in the Mariners dugout before a game last week.
+But watch him in those places he’s less visible, see him slump his shoulders leaving the clubhouse after a tough loss, or as he tries to explain what happened in 2018 while sitting in the Mariners dugout before a game last week.

 “Or put a (camera) down in our tunnel,” Mariners manager Scott Servais said.
 “Then you’ll see it.”

 Seager’s hard-pressed to admit this because it’s the way he’s wired.
-Why he hit .220, a career-low one year after batting .249, which was a career-low, was out of his control.
+Why he hit .220, a career-low one year after batting .249, was partly out of his control.

-But below that tough-it-out exterior, Seager admitted almost begrudgingly how much the fractured toe on his left foot, suffered midseason, impacted his swing.
-How he struggled to find something that could be somewhat comfortable at the plate.
+Beneath that tough-it-out exterior, Seager admitted almost begrudgingly how much the fractured toe on his left foot, suffered midseason, impacted his swing, and how he struggled to find something that could be somewhat comfortable at the plate.

 “But if I’m in the lineup then there’s no excuse,” Seager said.
 “You have to perform and I was in there every day.
 I have to be better.”